UmaxCode/djangoProject/README.md

-# Learning how to host my django project on aws
+# Learning how to host my django api project on aws